 This rich and creamy cheese is an excellent alternative to mac-and-cheese which is high in saturated fat and low in nutrients.
 Brie is a great source of protein, calcium, vitamin A, and B-12.

 Boost the protein content of your sides by replacing refined white rice with this plant-based protein grain.
-The protein and fiber content of quinoa will help to increase your satiety and also provide you with more nutrients than a side of rice or potatoes are able to provide.
-The fiber can also improve blood cholesterol levels.
+The protein and fiber content of quinoa may help to increase your satiety and also provide you with more nutrients than a side of rice or potatoes are able to provide.

 Final Thought on Holiday Foods